AyaPK/slack-plays-pokemon/readme.md

 - A custom react named `:select:`

 ## Emulation
 This project emulates Pokémon Blue (and possibly supports Pokémon Red unofficially).
-You will need your own legally dumped cartridge as a `.gb` file in the root of the project to run it.
+You will need your own legally dumped cartridge as a `.gb` file in the `/data` folder to run it.

 ## Acknowledgements
 - [PyBoy](https://github.com/Baekalfen/PyBoy) - Used to emulate a headless Gameboy and store the game state